 Physical Stamina: Like many professions in the medical field, you’ll be on your feet.
 You should be comfortable performing physical jobs (like moving patients).

-There is some crossover between the PCT and Certified Nursing Assistant (CNA) roles.
+There is some crossover between the Patient Care Technician (PCT) and Certified Nursing Assistant (CNA) roles.
 They can both handle tasks like bathing, moving, and feeding patients, as well as monitoring a patient’s vital signs.
 However, while a CNA is limited to only providing basic care under the supervision of a registered nurse or medical doctor (like answering call signals and recording liquid and food intake), a PCT has the ability to provide that care and basic treatments.
 For example, a PCT can handle EKG readings and phlebotomy duties (drawing blood), while a CNA cannot.
 Keep in mind the laws of individual states dictate the level of responsibility for each role.

-If you’re interested in helping doctors, nurses, and other healthcare professionals with the crucial day-to-day care many patients require, then a career as a PCT is probably perfect for you.
+If you’re interested in helping doctors, nurses, and other healthcare professionals with the crucial day-to-day care many patients require, then a career as a Patient Care Technician is probably perfect for you.
 It’s an important role in healthcare facilities, one where you’ll help prevent disease, restore optimal wellness through rehabilitation, care for the chronically ill, educate patients and their families, and much more.
 It’s a hands-on job, one that can be very rewarding for those hoping to make a difference in the lives of patients.